christopherseaman/nix/home-manager/docker/dockerfile-comparison.md

 5. **Runtime Download Option**: For less frequently used tools, consider adding scripts that download and install them on first use rather than including them in the image.

 6. **Docker BuildKit Features**: Use BuildKit's cache mounting to avoid storing temporary build artifacts in the image layers.

+7. **Architecture-Specific Binaries**: The Dockerfiles use ARM64-specific binaries for Go, Neovim, ripgrep, bat, and delta.
+This ensures optimal performance on ARM64 systems like Apple Silicon Macs or ARM-based cloud instances.

 ## Size Comparison Estimate